roughterr/puchat/README.md

 # puchat
 Puchatka Chat

-This is a chat app.
+This is a chat app based on Node.js, TypeScript and Angular.

-Folder nodejs-backed contains the backend part.
-The complied version of the front-end should go in there too.
-Folder angular-frontend should contain the front-end that uses Angular framework.